mhedgpeth/mhedgpeth.github.io/_posts/2016-11-14-policyfile-attributes.md

 Chef::Mixin::DeepMerge.hash_only_merge!(node.role_default, service_settings)
 ```

-The long term solution for much of this is to define it within Consul.
-But that requires learning and adopting another thing, which in my opinion slows you down.
+The long term solution for much of this is to define it within a service discovery product like Consul.
+But that requires learning and adopting another thing, which will probably slow down getting the wins you'll need early on to be successful.
 Get what you need to get done here, and then adopt other things that work for you one step at a time.

 # Policyfile Nirvana - Infrastructure Versions Decoupled from Scripts